 Impact Statement

-• Doorways’ safehousing program sheltered 135 adults and children, more than any other year, and 90% of Safehouse households who disclosed their destination did not return to abusive living situations after leaving shelter.
+• Safehousing sheltered 70 households — a record high.
+93% of households who disclosed their destination did not return to abusive living situations after leaving shelter, breaking the cycle of violence.

 What ways can the public get involved?